How to Automate TradingView Alerts to Your Futures Broker (2026 Guide)

 |---|---|---|

 | PickMyTrade | Broad broker support (NinjaTrader, Tradovate, TopstepX, Apex, Tradeify, Rithmic).
 Clean UI.
 Reliable execution.
-Works for Topstep automation; on Apex, only the Evaluation phase permits bot use. | Pricing tiers can creep up if you scale to multiple accounts. |
+Works for Topstep automation; on Apex, Evaluation allows bots and funded accounts are stricter (oversight) — verify Apex's current ToS. | Pricing tiers can creep up if you scale to multiple accounts. |

 | TradersPost | Multi-asset (futures + stocks + options).
 Good if you trade more than just MNQ. | Slightly more complex setup.
 Higher base price. |